Sold Shares, Property, or Crypto?

 • Income generated from short or long-term capital gains

-Who are Not Eligible to File ITR-3?
+Who is Not Eligible to File ITR-3?

 • Individuals who file Form ITR‐1 (Sahaj), ITR‐2, or ITR‐4 (Sugam) are not eligible to file ITR-3.